s-shifat/YouTube-Upload-Data-Processor/README.md

     * A Library with Title *YouTubeUploadDataProcessor* is added.
 Select the latest version, which is currently 4.
     * Beforre clicking on save, the window will look something like [this](https://github.com/s-shifat/YouTube-Upload-Data-Processor/blob/main/images/Team%20Automation%20Tab.png).
 Now click on Save.
   - *Note: If there is a persmission issue, contact me.*
 4. Okey, Now everything is set.
 Now go to the your spread sheet tab in the browser and refresh it.
-If the steps were followed correctly then you should see a new tab named **Team Automation** in the spread sheet ui, similar to [this](https://github.com/s-shifat/YouTube-Upload-Data-Processor/blob/main/images/Team%20Automation%20Tab.png).
+If the steps were followed correctly then you should see a new menu named **Team Automation** in the spread sheet ui, similar to [this](https://github.com/s-shifat/YouTube-Upload-Data-Processor/blob/main/images/Team%20Automation%20Tab.png).

+###### **Note: You need to follow *Steps 1 to 4* only the first time you inject `copyThis.gs` into the spreadsheet.
+After that, for the same spreadsheet, you only have to follow the steps written below:**

+### Executing ***Team Automation*** Menu:

+---

-5. Finally, to execute the program, click **Team Automation**>**Process Data for YouTube Upload**, follow the instructions.
+To execute the program, click **Team Automation**>**Process Data for YouTube Upload**, follow the instructions.
 This will create a new sheet named **Processed Output** with processed data.

-**Note: You need to follow *Steps 1 to 4* only the first time you inject `copyThis.gs` into the spreadsheet.
-After that, for the same spreadsheet, you only have to follow *step 5* and The steps written below:**

 ### Uploading to YouTube Channel: